 Organize your healthy grocery shopping list based on the tip above—that is, by the sections of the store.
 This will have you out of the supermarket at the speed of light.
 Shopping with a list has benefits beyond speed and spending.
 By lashing yourself to the discipline of a well-planned shopping list, you can resist the seductive call of aisle upon aisle of junk food, thereby saving your home, your family, and yourself from an overload of empty calories.

 Food-Shop on a Full Stomach

 We’re sure you’ve heard this one before, but it’s worth repeating.
 Walking through the grocery store with your tummy growling can make you vulnerable to buying anything that isn’t moving.
 If you can’t arrange to shop shortly after a meal, be sure to eat an apple and drink a large glass of water before heading into the store.
 (Here’s what happens to your body when you start drinking eight glasses of water a day.)

 Buy a Few Days Before Ripe

 There’s no point in trying to buy fresh vegetables and fruits for your family if the bananas turn brown and the peaches mushy two days after you get them home.
 Buy fruit that’s still a day or two behind ripeness.
 It will still be hard to the touch; bananas will be green.
 Feel carefully for bruises on apples, check expiration dates on bagged produce, and stay away from potatoes or onions that have started to sprout.
-(Find out how long your fresh produce will really last.)
+(Here’s more expert advice on how to pick the best fresh fruit.)

 Buy in Season